Action

 I became interested in photography largely through my love of BMX bicycling.
 I would study the photos in the magazines, noticing the details, making mental note.
 I had no formal training, just a lot of experimentation, trial, and error.
 In retrospect, some formal study would have been useful.
 I imagine it might have shifted my focus a little bit, encouraged me to consider different aspects of the process that I did not pay attention to on my own.

-After a few years working primarily in the BMX industry I got hired by Woodward Camp, a summer training camp for gymnastics, BMX, Skateboarding, and Inline Skating.
-I was their “Art Guy,” tasked with documenting any professional visitors, the camp in general, and producing all of the marketing materials.
+After a few years working in the BMX industry I was hired by Woodward Camp, a summer training resort for gymnastics, BMX, Skateboarding, and Inline Skating.
+I was their “Art Guy,” tasked with documenting any professional visitors, camp life in general, and producing all of the marketing materials: brochures, magazine advertisements, website, promotional goods, etc.

 I still shoot action photos sometimes, when the mood strikes.
 Scroll on to see some of my favorites.